-If your need to describe a procedure, inserting images can allow the reader to better visualise the individual steps or the big picture.
+If you need to describe a procedure, inserting images can allow the reader to better visualize the individual steps or the big picture.
 For example, in the context of an operating procedure, it will be easier for your reader to follow your instructions if they have a visual context for each step.

 In a word processing program, you will use the Insert tab to insert tables or images.